harrlol/hamrtools/README.md

 This is the step directly downstream of consensusOverlap, it takes in the overlaps and process them into a single long dataframe containing all the experimental and hamr prediction information, the long dataframe will be outputted as a .csv file.

+Note: as mentioned in findConsensus, do NOT end the directory string with "/".

 Nomenclature requirement: each .bed file must follow the form "GENOTYPE_SEQTECH_LAP.bed"

 USAGE: